Sabbasth/sabbasth.github.io/_posts/2016-04-26-Github-pages-dev.md

 Issue
 =====
-To fix the issue I had to upgrade Jekyll to the current release (3.1.3 as of now).
-I did an image to simplify this hard work ! just `docker pull sabbasth/github-pages:watch`
+To fix the _auto-regeneration issue_, I had to upgrade Jekyll to the current release (3.1.3 as of now).
+I did an image to simplify this hard work ! just pull `sabbasth/github-pages:watch` instead of `sabbasth/github-pages`